Cannabidiol (CBD) has gained popularity as it is used to treat many conditions. Let’s have a look at the legality of CBD in Northern Ireland.

 Cannabis, popularly known as marijuana, dope or weed is derived from the cannabis plant and contains two components cannabidiol (CBD) and tetrahydrocannabinol (THC).
 Whenever one smokes or consumes cannabis in form of food, they get to experience a high caused by THC.
 THC has different side effects in users depending on the quantities indulged.
 In low quantities, users get to experience euphoria and calmness whereas large quantities lead to hallucinations.

 CBD on the other hand is also derived from the cannabis plant but does not have similar effects as those obtained from THC.
-It is commended for medicinal value where it is said to regulate pain and discomfort, reduce inflammation and in some cases reduce depression by interacting with the endocannabinoid system.
+It is commended for a number of reasons.

-CBD is widely available in many forms such as vapes, patches, capsules and oils and according to scientific evidence, CBD has been effectively used to treat childhood ailments such as epilepsy.
+CBD is widely available in many forms such as vapes, patches, capsules and oils.

-It is clear to see that cannabis is mostly used as a recreational drug due to the high it produces while CBD is used to lessen symptoms and conditions of some ailments.
+It is clear to see that cannabis is mostly used as a recreational drug due to the high it produces, while CBD is it’s benign cousin.

 Onto the big question now, is CBD legal in Northern Ireland?